-The present study examined RT means and their relationship to the universal observation that the averaged distribution of RTs during CRTs differs from the normal Gaussian distribution and is skewed, with absolute lower limits and less bounded upper limits.
-The explanation for the skewed distribution of RTs has been difficult, though numerous models have been suggested (Burbeck and Luce, 1982; Hockley, 1982, 1984a; Moret-Tatay et al., 2018, 2021; Liu et al., 2019).
-An exponentially modified Gaussian probability density function (ex-Gaussian) (Ratcliff and Murdock, 1976), which provides parameters related to performance across different tests (Hockley, 1984a), has been widely used to model individual RTs.
+The present study examined subject response time means and their relationship to the universal observation that the averaged distribution of RTs during CRTs differs from the normal Gaussian distribution and is skewed, with absolute lower limits and less bounded upper limits.
+The explanation for the skewed distribution of RTs has been difficult, though numerous models have been suggested (Burbeck & Luce, 1982; Hockley, 1982, 1984; Liu et al., 2019; Moret-Tatay et al., 2018; Moret-Tatay et al., 2021).
+An exponentially modified Gaussian probability density function (ex-Gaussian) (Ratcliff & Murdock, 1976), which provides parameters related to performance across different tests (Hockley, 1984), has been widely used to model individual response times.
 The ex-Gaussian model is based on a theory that RT reflects two underlying psychological mechanisms (processes): the decision component for sensory processes that obeys an exponential distribution (decay curve), and the transduction component related to the initiation and completion of the physical response to the stimuli that follows a normal Gaussian distribution (Dawson, 1988; Marmolejo-Ramos et al., 2014).
-Following this theoretical construct, RT during these tasks has been modeled as the convolution of an exponential function and a Gaussian function to form an exponentially modified Gaussian curve (the ex-Gaussian function) sensitive to both mechanisms.
-The ex-Gaussian function has been invoked to explain recognition processing based on RTs (Moret-Tatay et al., 2021) and reaction time slowing in AD (Gordon and Carson, 1990; Ratcliff et al., 2021).
-This distribution requires three parameters to model RT, the mean and standard deviation of the Gaussian distribution and the decay constant of the exponential component.
+Following this theoretical construct, RT during these tasks has been modeled as the convolution of an exponential function and a Gaussian function to form an exponentially modified Gaussian curve (the ex-Gaussian function)

+sensitive to both mechanisms.
+The ex-Gaussian function has been invoked to explain recognition processing based on response times (Moret-Tatay et al., 2021) and reaction time slowing in Alzheimer's disease (Gordon & Carson, 1990; Ratcliff et al., 2021).
+This distribution requires three parameters to model RT - the mean and standard deviation of the Gaussian distribution and the decay constant of the exponential component.